vijaybkhot/ServiceEasy/README.md

 3. Shreyas Desai - 20022834
 4. Raj Kale - 20029349

+## **Overview**

+**ServiceEasy** is a comprehensive electronic device repair and service platform tailored for repair service brands with multiple stores in urban areas, starting with New York.
+This platform aims to streamline and digitize the entire repair process for customers, employees, store managers, and administrators.
+By providing user-friendly interfaces and efficient service management tools, **ServiceEasy** bridges the gap between convenience for customers and operational efficiency for the service provider.

+### **Key Features**
+- **Customer Convenience**: Easy service request placement, real-time repair updates, and secure online payment through Stripe integration.
+- **Operational Efficiency**: Dedicated dashboards for store managers and employees to handle job assignments, approvals, and customer handovers.
+- **Centralized Administration**: Admin tools to oversee all service requests, manage stores, and generate detailed performance reports.
+- **End-to-End Transparency**: Automated email notifications to keep customers informed at every stage of the repair process.
+- **Interactive Store Discovery**: Store listing and detail pages with interactive maps to help customers locate nearby stores and explore their services.
+- **Scalability**: Support for adding more stores, services, and devices as the business grows.

+By leveraging modern technologies and focusing on user-centric design, **ServiceEasy** ensures an elevated customer experience while empowering repair companies to optimize their operations.

+---

 ### Project Description
 The website is an electronic device repair/service platform service for service/repair brands that own a few stores in the city.
 This platform can serve as an all-in-one solution for these brands.
 This website will provide an interface to the customers to get their devices serviced as well as to the employees working at